Rocket-like dynamics of ferrimagnetic domain walls in graded materials

-To corroborate the rocket effect discussed in the previous section, we simulate a magnetic racetrack consisting of a uniform stretch used to accelerate the domain wall, and a 200‑nm‑long anisotropy/exchange ramp, schematically shown in Fig.~\ref{geom}.
+\paragraph{Micromagnetic simulations --- } To corroborate the rocket effect discussed in the previous section, we simulate a magnetic racetrack consisting of a uniform stretch used to accelerate the domain wall, and a 200‑nm‑long anisotropy/exchange ramp, schematically shown in Fig.~\ref{geom}.
 The domain wall is first accelerated by an external magnetic field toward the ramp region, where the anisotropy (the antiferromagnetic exchange interaction) is gradually reduced (increased).
+We set the operational regime of the ferrimagnet at the spin angular momentum compensation point, where Walker breakdown is suppressed and the domain wall speed is maximized \cite{diona2025observation, kim2017fast}.
+As a consequence, the ferromagnetic mass results to be negligible with respect to the antiferromagnetic one.
 As the domain wall traverses the ramp, the corresponding decrease in its antiferromagnetic mass gives rise to a ``rocket boost" (see Fig.~\ref{sim}).
 This effect drives the domain wall even closer to the magnon speed, highlighting a new mechanism for ultrafast domain wall acceleration.
 Due to a higher power of $A$ in $m_{\mathrm{af}} \propto K^{1/2}A^{-3/2}$, giving $2\delta m_{\mathrm{af}}/m_{\mathrm{af}}=(\delta K/K-3\delta A/A)$, the rocket effect is more pronounced due to a relative change in the exchange interaction (Fig.~\ref{sim}b) than the same relative change of the anisotropy (Fig.~\ref{sim}a).
+In the relativistic limit $\dot{q}\approx v_g$, the last term in Eq.~\ref{finalEq1} dominates, and is essential to obtain an agreement between the simulations and theory at high $\dot{q}$.